lazydancer/idk/README.md

 ## About

-idk is divided into 3 parts:
+Divided into 3 parts: website, inventory / database and minecraft player / storage

 ### Website